-8.6.4.7 That although a wide range of activities that promote rural productivity are appropriate in the Rural Production Zone, an underlying goal is to avoid the actual and potential adverse effects of conflicting land use activities.

-8.6.4.8 That activities whose adverse effects, including reverse sensitivity effects cannot be avoided remedied or mitigated are given separation from other activities

-8.6.4.9 That activities be discouraged from locating where they are sensitive to the effects of or may compromise the continued operation of lawfully established existing activities in the Rural Production zone and in neighbouring zones.
+- 8.6.4.7 That although a wide range of activities that promote rural productivity are appropriate in the Rural Production Zone, an underlying goal is to avoid the actual and potential adverse effects of conflicting land use activities. - 8.6.4.8 That activities whose adverse effects, including reverse sensitivity effects cannot be avoided remedied or mitigated are given separation from other activities - 8.6.4.9 That activities be discouraged from locating where they are sensitive to the effects of or may compromise the continued operation of lawfully established existing activities in the Rural Production zone and in neighbouring zones. - 7.20.3.

-- 7.34.
 The proposal is not considered to create any adverse effects on the environment nor any reverse sensitivity effects, as has been discussed throughout this report.
 There are no offsite effects anticipated.
 The proposed lot sizes are able to accommodate a buildable platform as well as area for onsite services as determined within the Site Suitability report from Geologix.
 No conflicting land uses are anticipated.
 The balance lot across both stages are of a size that can cater for the existing productive activities on the site.
-The remainder of the allotments will be just over 2 hectares and are intended to be utilised for rural-lifestyle use which is not uncommon in the surrounding environment nor the Rural Production zone in general.
+The use of the allotments are intended to be utilised for rural-lifestyle/productive use which is not uncommon in the surrounding environment nor the Rural Production zone in general.
 The proposal is considered to be of low density and will be easily absorbed into the surrounding environment.
-The proposal is not considered to have adverse effects on natural and physical resources. - 7.35.
-The proposal will see Stage 1 create four additional allotments as a Restricted Discretionary Activity and Stage 2 completed as a Controlled Boundary Adjustment.
-It is considered that the proposed scale, type and intensity of the development is consistent with the surrounding environment and Rural Production zone in general. - 7.36.
-The site does not have frontage to Kerikeri Road. - 7.37.
+The proposal is not considered to have adverse effects on natural and physical resources. - 7.20.4.
+The proposal will see Stage 1 create one additional allotment as a Restricted Discretionary Activity and Stage 2 completed as a Controlled Boundary Adjustment.
+Ultimately, once the purpose of the proposed staged development is to create a smaller allotment around the existing built development whilst maintaining the surrounding allotments.
+It is considered that the proposed scale, type and intensity of the development is consistent with the surrounding environment and Rural Production zone in general. - 7.20.5.
+The site does not have frontage to Kerikeri Road. - 7.20.6.
 As discussed, no conflicting land uses are anticipated.
-As the balance lot will be of a size to continue the existing productive activities on the site, no adverse or reverse sensitivity effects are anticipated.
-The two hectare allotments are large enough to accommodate future residential development and small scale productive activities, which is consistent with lots in the surrounding environment.
+As the balance lots will be of a size to continue the existing productive activities on the site, no adverse or reverse sensitivity effects are anticipated.
+The smaller allotment is large enough to accommodate future residential development and small-scale productive activities, which is consistent with lots in the surrounding environment.
 The lots are located a sufficient distance from adjoining lots that no reverse sensitivity effects are anticipated.
 The proposal is not considered to compromise the continued operation of lawfully established existing activities in the surrounding environment.